 The Department of Biochemistry, Yesterday and Today

-In 1950, Philip Handler became the Chair of the Department at the age of 32.
-Over the next 15 years, the Department expanded to 21 faculty members and close to 60 graduate students, along with postdoctoral trainees.
+In 1950, Philip Handler became the Chair of the Department at the age of 32 and over the next 15 years, expanded the faculty to 21 members and graduate students to 60, along with postdoctoral trainees.
 Handler stepped down as Chair in 1969 to become the 18th President of the National Academy of Sciences, a post he held for two-consecutive six-year terms.
-After Handler left, the Department continued to develop under Hill and moved to its current home in the Nanaline H. Duke Building.
+After Handler left, the Department continued to develop under Robert Hill and moved to its current home in the Nanaline H. Duke Building.
 During this time macromolecular crystallographers joined, along with other young faculty to strengthen molecular biology, particularly in the studies of DNA and RNA.
 The Department’s presence in protein and enzyme chemistry was enhanced as well.
 Raetz succeeded Hill as Chair in 1993 and continued the recruitment of young faculty, including current members Meta Kuehn and Pei Zhou.
 After Dr. Raetz stepped down in 2007, Kenneth Kreuzer became “interim” Chair and together with the Ion Channel Research Unit carried out the successful recruitment of Seok-Yong Lee, a membrane protein crystallographer, in 2009.
 In 2011 Richard Brennan was recruited to lead the Department.
-Since that time Brennan has recruited seven additional outstanding scientists to the Biochemistry including Maria A. Schumacher, Kenichi Yokoyama, Michael Boyce, G. Vann Bennett, Hashim M. Al-Hashimi, Huanghe Yang and Kate D. Meyer.
-These new faculty members have added to either the considerable strength of the Department in protein and nucleic acid biochemistry or its growing expertise in signal transduction, membrane-related phenomena and molecular neurobiology.
-In addition, several of these newer faculty members have brought innovative and exciting programs in the broader areas of cellular biochemistry, molecular microbiology and molecular science thereby expanding significantly the scientific reach, depth and interests of the Department of Biochemistry.
+Since that time, he has recruited eight additional outstanding scientists to the Biochemistry Department including Maria A. Schumacher, Kenichi Yokoyama, Michael Boyce, G. Vann Bennett, Hashim M. Al-Hashimi, Huanghe Yang, Kate D. Meyer, and Alberto Bartesaghi.
+These new faculty members have added to either the considerable strength of the Department in protein and nucleic acid biochemistry or its growing expertise in signal transduction, membrane-related phenomena, molecular neurobiology, and computational and structural biology.
+In addition, several of these newer faculty members have brought innovative and exciting programs in the broader areas of cellular biochemistry, molecular microbiology, molecular science, and cryo-EM, thereby expanding significantly the scientific reach, depth and interests of the Department of Biochemistry.